 This traditional Galician dish is hearty and nourishing.
 Although the ingredients vary from one household to the next, this soup is most often prepared with collard greens and/or cabbage, turnips, potatoes, white beans, lard, and preserved pork meat such as chorizo sausage, bacon, or ham.

 The dish has humble origins and is mainly associated with Spanish farmers who live off the produce of their own land.
 Caldo Gallego is typically consumed in colder months because it is always served piping hot.
-The soup tastes better when reheated the second day.
+But the soup tastes better when reheated the second day.

 2 cups Cannellini beans (Judias Blancas)

 3 smoked ham hocks scored or bone in smoked ham